margaridav27/feup-sdle/exam summary.md

 - clients send/receive messages to/from destinations in the context of a session
 - sessions are created in the context of a connection
 - JMS messages have 3 parts: header (to identify and route), properties (optional metadata) and body (actual data)
-- messages sent **in the context of a session** to a queue are delivered in the sending order (this guarantee only applies to messages with the same delivery mode - see below)
+- messages sent **in the context of a session** to a queue are delivered in the sending order (this guarantee only applies to messages w/ the same delivery mode - see below)
-- does not guarantee interoperability, i.e. a JMS provider being able to communicate with another JMS provider, which may be a limitation in cases where one needs to integrate different JMS providers
+- does not guarantee interoperability, i.e. a JMS provider being able to communicate w/ another JMS provider, which may be a limitation in cases where one needs to integrate different JMS providers

 |         | Blocking | Non-Blocking | Asynchronous |
 | ------- | -------- | ------------ | ------------ |